 To graphically view your testbench pull down the View menu: View > Debug Windows > Wave.
 From the left-hand side of the ModelSim window, you should see blue dots representing the modules in your design.
 This should have occurred when you compiled your testbench.

 Drag the blue dot representing the modules in your design into the Wave window.

-In the Wave window, if you do not want to use testbench, you can also specify the behaviors of your input waveforms, just like in Max+ Plus II.
-Right-click on the input signal, a, b or cin and select Create/Modify Waveform.
-You can set the input signals to a clock, constant, random, repeater or counter.
+In the Wave window, if you do not want to use testbench, you can also specify the behaviors of your input waveforms.
+Right-click on the input signal 'Create\Modify Waveform'.
+You can set the input signals to a constant, random, repeater or counter.
 Once you set the input signals, you can also manually draw the waveform by highlighting the parts of your wave, right-click, and select Edit Wave > Invert or Mirror or Value.